polyverse/zerotect/README.md

 ## What is Zerotect

 Detecting malicious scans can be the first indicator of a potential attack.
-Detecting things like port scans is commonplace in security circles, but how do you detect a BROP attack, or any other kind of buffer-overflow attack for that matter?
+Watching for things like port scans is commonplace in security circles, but how do you detect a BROP attack, or any other kind of buffer-overflow attack for that matter?

-Zerotect is a small open source agent that monitors kernel logs to look for conclusive proof of memory-based exploits from the side-effects of these attacks that appear in the form of process crashes (faults).
+Zerotect is a small open source agent that monitors kernel logs to look for conclusive proof of memory-based exploits from the side-effects of memory-based attacks.
+These appear in the form of process crashes (faults).
 Zerotect doesn't actively intercept network traffic, but instead, passively monitors kernel logs for anomalies.
 This means the attack surface of your servers isn't increased, and the stability of Zerotect doesn't affect the stability of anything else on the system.